CJFariss/World-Politics/README.md

 **Quizzes and Assignments:** Quiz content will be available through the U-M Canvas page, during class lectures, discussion sections, and outside of class.
 These quizzes support several learning objectives.

 - **InQuizitive Quizzes:** InQuizitive quizzes are interactive assessments that follow the textbook content.
 For each InQuizitive quiz, you will answer questions until you reach a specified number of points, which will then award a 100% for the weekly quiz.
 Complete each weekly InQuizitive quiz by the following Friday 11:59pm EST (eg., complete the week 2 InQuizitive quiz by the Friday of week 3; complete the week 3 InQuizitive quiz by the Friday of week 4; etc.).
-There are 15 required InQuizitive quizs (one quiz each week).
+There are 15 required InQuizitive quizzes (one quiz each week).
 Learn more here: [https://wwnorton.com/inquizitive](https://wwnorton.com/inquizitive).
-Links to the textbook chapters and InQuizitive quizzes are available in the Canvas website.
+Links to the textbook chapters and InQuizitive quizzes are available on the Canvas website.
 - **Discussion Section Bluebook Quizzes:** Brief, in person quizzes that will be taken in person during discussion section.
 Blue books provided by the instructors.
 - **FLSHR Check Your Understanding Boxes:** Each chapter in the textbook contains several check points for material covered in the relevant chapter.
 These are not required quizzes but valuable learning tools that I highly encourage students to complete.
-Students missing lecture are required to compelete these questions.
-Links to the textbook chapters are available in the Canvas website.
+Students missing a lecture are required to complete these questions.
+Links to the textbook chapters are available on the Canvas website.
 - **Data Visualization Assignment:** With the assistance of the instructors, identify a data visualization that captures some aspect of world politics on the [https://ourworldindata.org](https://ourworldindata.org) website.
 Recreate the visualization of this data using the program R [https://cran.r-project.org/](https://cran.r-project.org/).
 Students may also use U-M GPT to assist in the re-creation of the data visualization, specifically and only for assistance with generating the required R code.
 On the first page of this assignment describe the dataset, a complete (not hallucinated) citation for where you obtained the data, and what the data measure.
 On the second page provide the data visualization itself and an informative figure caption about the data visualization.
 Hallucinated data, hallucinated citations, or a data visualization rendered directly from an agentic coding assistant will not be accepted as completed assignments.
 Additional details, instructions, and examples will provided later in the semester.